davidobrien1985/davidobrien1985.github.io/blog/_posts/2024-03-20-entra-id-continuous-access-evaluation.md

 github_comments_issueid: 35
 ---

-## Unlocking the Potential of Continuous Access Evaluation
+## What is Continuous Access Evaluation in Entra ID

 Traditional methods issue access tokens to APIs for a duration of typically 60 minutes (1 hour) and allow applications to use refresh tokens to ask for new tokens once the original token expired.<br>
 Unlike traditional methods that rely on this periodic re-evaluation, Continuous Access Evaluation (CAE) offers automated real-time monitoring and decision-making capabilities based on signals from the evaluation of Conditional Access Policies.<br>